jiawei-liiiii/jiawei-liiiii.github.io/index.md

 I received my Ph.D. degree at the Department of Psychology, Tsinghua University in June 2022, collaborating with [Dan Zhang](https://www.pcs.tsinghua.edu.cn/xlxen/info/1068/1096.htm).

-The relationship between **the language and the thoughts** intrigues me a lot.
-I use a neuroscience approach, combining it with computational models, to investigate this question.
+I am interested in language and its representations in the brain.
+I use a neuroscience approach, combined with computational models, to investigate this.

 Please refer to my [CV](https://drive.google.com/file/d/18iz1S2W4efe8obw_5siLi2yXQxD6cKQL/view?usp=sharing) for further information.